marvin-j97/lemna/README.md

 Lemna will transpile, bundle and upload your code - no more tedious code deploying to Lambda.

-Dependencies will be bundled into your code using Rollup, so only required code is uploaded (dev dependencies will be ignored).
+Dependencies will be bundled into your code using esbuild (https://esbuild.github.io/), so only required code is uploaded (dev dependencies will be ignored).

 ## Installation